Office of Public Health Preparedness and Response

 The DPH Office of Public Health Preparedness and Response (OPHPR) is responsible for the development and implementation of the state's public health emergency plan and initiatives.
 OPHPR promotes the health and safety of Connecticut by preparing the state against public health emergencies and ensuring the timely response of emergency countermeasures through local and state means while maintaining equal access to preparedness services for all communities.

-The office ensures compliance with all state and federal mandates with respect to preparedness and response, and directs department operations during emergencies.
-The office, part of the DPH Operational and Support Services Branch, identifies and secures grants that strengthen the state's public health preparedness.
-These efforts include administering the Centers for Disease Control and Prevention's Public Health Emergency Preparedness, and the Hospital Preparedness Program cooperative agreements.
+The office ensures compliance with all state and federal mandates with respect to preparedness and response and coordinates department operations during emergencies.
+To support these activities, the office identifies and secures grants that strengthen the state's public health preparedness including administering the Centers for Disease Control and Prevention's Public Health Emergency Preparedness (PHEP), and the Hospital Preparedness Program (HPP) cooperative agreements.

 For more information about OPHPR or preparedness activities in Connecticut, please contact us.

 Partner Resources for Preparedness